rowangithub/DOrder/README.md

 In order to make sure that you have Z3 ready for the tool, we require users to manually

 		Go into external/z3/ocaml, and run ./build-lib.sh /usr/local/lib/ocaml/
-		please adjust the path to ocaml lib and install CamlIDL if necessary.
+		please adjust the path to Ocaml library and install CamlIDL if necessary.

 If you encounter any error, please follow ReadMe provided under external/z3/ocaml to install Z3.
 You are also required to put libz3.dylib (you need to compile Z3 to get this